Fallen-Breath/tweakermore/docs/document-en_us.md

 Show the command and the output of command blocks

+In multiplayer server, command block data can be synced to client using option serverDataSyncer

 - Category: Features
 - Type: hotkey togglable boolean
 - Default value: *no hotkey*, `false`